-CHANGE IN CONTROL BENEFITS ··
+CHANGE IN CONTROL BENEFITS · · · · · · · · ·

-- The most common cash severance multiple is between two and three times compensation (51 percent for CEOs and 57 percent for CFOs). - The most valuable benefit received in connection with a change in control is accelerated vesting and payout of LTI, making up 64 percent and 61 percent of the total for CEOs and CFOs, respectively. - Double trigger equity vesting (termination required) is most prevalent (54 percent), although single trigger equity vesting (no termination required) is also common (43 percent).

-- Only 13 percent of CEOs and CFOs are entitled to receive excise tax "gross-up" payments meaning the company pays the executive the amount of any excise tax imposed, thereby making the executive "whole" on an after-tax basis.
-67 percent of companies do not address excise tax protection at all. - Since gross-ups are becoming less common, other excise tax mitigation strategies should be explored.
-A reasonable compensation analysis is a commonly utilized mitigation strategy, whereby a portion of the total parachute payments is attributed to reasonable compensation for services rendered either before or after the change in control.
+- The most common cash severance multiple is three times compensation or greater (48 percent) for CEOs and between two and three times compensation for CFOs (66 percent). - The most valuable benefit received in connection with a CIC is accelerated vesting and payout of LTI, making up 59 percent and 56 percent of the total value for CEOs and CFOs, respectively. - Single trigger equity vesting (no termination required) is most prevalent (53 percent), although double trigger equity vesting (termination required) is also common (45 percent). - Only 11 percent of CEOs and CFOs are entitled to receive excise tax "gross-up" payments meaning the company pays the executive the amount of any excise tax imposed, thereby making the executive "whole" on an after-tax basis.
+Approximately 54 percent of companies do not address excise tax protection at all. - Since excise tax gross-ups are less common, other excise tax mitigation concepts should be explored.
+A reasonable compensation analysis is a commonly utilized mitigation concept, whereby a portion of the total parachute payments is attributed to reasonable compensation for services rendered either before or after the CIC.